 Example of How to Calculate FCFF

-Below, we have a quick snippet from our Business Valuation Modeling Course, which has a step-by-step guide on building a DCF Model.
+Below is a quick snippet from our Business Valuation Modeling Course, which includes a step-by-step guide to building a DCF Model.
 Part of the two-step DCF Model is to calculate the FCFF for projected years.

 When a Financial Analyst is modeling a business, they might only have access to partial information from certain sources.
 This is particularly true in Private Equity, as private companies do not have the rigorous reporting requirements that public companies do.
-Here are some other equivalent formulas that can be used to calculate the FCFF.
+Here are some other equivalent formulas for calculating the FCFF.

 FCFF = NI + D&A +INT(1 – TAX RATE) – CAPEX – Δ Net WC